edt/rss2maildir/README.md

 ## Dependencies

-The python modules that are required are:
+The python3 modules that are required are:

 feedparser
 mailbox

 All other modules should be part of the standard library.
+This script is python 3 only.

 ## Configuration